ondrabimka/raspberry_pico_sensors/raspberry_pico_sensors/soil_moisture/README.md

 ## Requirements
 1. Raspberry Pi Pico
-2. LM393
+2. LM393 (moisture sensor)

 ## How to use
 1. Connect the sensor to the Raspberry board as shown in the figure below.
 2. Upload the code to the Raspberry board.
-3. Observe how value changes (probably add some wather to see results quicker)
+3. Observe how value changes (probably add some wather to see the results quicker)

 ## Setup
 TBD